Spherical Voronoi: Directional Appearance as a Differentiable Partition of the Sphere: Method

 \paragraph{Spatially varying incoming radiance} \at{Relying exclusively on $f(\omega_r)$ implicitly assumes \textit{far-field} illumination, which, in many real-world scenarios, is an incorrect model.
 This becomes a problem when a glossy object is in proximity of other objects or light sources, and the appearance becomes a function of not just direction, but also position; see~\Cref{fig:spatially_varying_light}.} \at{To account for spatial changes in the reflected light field, \citet{refnerf} conditioned the neural field on \textit{both} reflected direction and position.
 However, when we parameterize the 3D scene with explicit representations like Gaussian splats, this becomes much more difficult to achieve (vs. conditioning by concatenation in neural fields).}

-\paragraph{Learnable light probes} To overcome this limitation, we introduce \emph{learnable light probes}, a set of learnable probes placed throughout the scene, each encoding a local reflection field.
-While we believe we are the first to introduce the concept of learnable light probes in differentiable rendering, we do not claim to have invented them.
-In fact, light probes are commonly used in real-time rendering engines to cache illumination at discrete spatial positions, so to query illumination efficiently.
-Each probe stores a compact representation of the incoming radiance, enabling rendering systems to approximate spatially varying lighting by interpolating contributions from nearby probes.
+\paragraph{Learnable light probes} To overcome this limitation, we introduce \emph{learnable light probes}, a set of spatially distributed, jointly optimized probes placed throughout the scene, each encoding a local reflection field as an explicit Spherical Voronoi function queried in the \emph{reflected} view direction.
+Each probe stores a compact representation of the incoming radiance, enabling the model to approximate spatially varying lighting by interpolating contributions from nearby probes.
+Unlike previous work~\cite{you2024nelf, xie2025envgs}, our probes encode an explicit directional appearance function queried in the reflected view direction, making them directly suited for specular appearance modeling in 3DGS.

 \paragraph{Deferred Rendering with Voronoi Light Probes} Following~\cite{3dgsdr, refgs}, we adopt a deferred rendering strategy that separates geometry from illumination.
 We build our framework upon the 2DGS backbone~\cite{2dsplat}, and extend each primitive with two additional learnable material parameters: a roughness value $r \in [0,1]$ and a diffuse color $d \in \mathbb{R}^3$.
 In the \emph{geometry pass}, all 2D Gaussian primitives are rasterized once to produce per-pixel buffers at image coordinates $(u,v)$, storing the 3D position $P(u,v)$ of the visible surface, its normal $N(u,v)$, roughness $R(u,v)$, and diffuse color $D(u,v)$.
 In what follows all terms are computed per-pixel, so we omit the explicit dependence on $(u,v)$.
 The final shaded color for a given pixel is computed as: